vornao/RandomBot/readme.md

 - /sendmessage will make the bot send you a message
 - /addword will let you add words to words.txt file without editing the file from a shell
 - This bot supports inline commands: type @your_bot_username in any chat to let him prompt you random stuff!
+  (you have to enable inline mode from BotFather)